We've independently reviewed this article to make sure it's as accurate as we can make it.

 How Much Do Floors Weigh?

-According to the American Society of Civil Engineers, floors weigh between 10lbs per square foot to 19lbs per square foot, depending on the material.
-Light frame wood floors are the lightest, with slate flooring the heaviest.
+According to the American Society of Civil Engineers, floors weigh between 10 and 19 lbs per square foot, depending on the material.
+In my experience, Light frame wood floors are the lightest, with slate flooring being the heaviest.

-Note that this weight doesn’t account for goods and furniture which sit on top of the floor.
+Note that the above weight doesn’t account for the goods and furniture on top of the floor.

 Live Loads